‘Overwatch’ Pro Gamers Banned For ‘Flirting’? Is This A New Rule in Pro Gaming?

 Many of these women felt cheated and surprised with all of the information they were getting.

 The Korean Overwatch community expresses their deepest regret regarding the incident.
-They aim to maintain their professional status in the world arena and move forward with the APEX in the next coming months as they leave the issue behind.
+They aim to maintain their professional status in the world arena and move forward with the APEX in the coming months as they leave the issue behind.

-[Feature Image by: iStock/filistimlyanin]
+[Featured Image by iStock/filistimlyanin]